The Big Picture On a Good Real Estate ROI:

 ROI on real estate

-When people ask me about the return on investment (ROI) for real estate, they often balk when I respond that I aim for 15–30% returns.
+When people ask me about a good return on investment (ROI) for real estate, they often balk when I respond that I aim for 15–30% returns.
 But I’m getting ahead of myself.

 There are many ways to measure ROI on real estate investments.
-As an investor, you should understand all of them — or at least the ones relevant to your investment strategy.
+As an investor, you should understand all of them — or at least those relevant to your investment strategy.

 You should also understand how different types of real estate investments have historically performed.
 What is a good ROI on a rental property?
 On a real estate syndication investment?
 What about returns on real estate crowdfunding investments?